AdobeDocs/experience-manager-forms-cloud-service.en/help/faq.md

 By default, CDN refreshes cache after every 5 minutes, wait for 5 minutes, and then check for the updated version.

 * **Can I use the Signature step in an Adaptive Form to create an in-browser signing experience?**
-No, the Signature step is not available for [!DNL Forms] as a [!DNL Cloud Service].
+No, the Signature step is not available for [!DNL Forms] as a Cloud Service.
 Remove the Signature step in your Adaptive Forms.
 Instead of Signature step, allow the users to Sign an Adaptive Form after submission.
 It helps you continue providing an in-browser signing experience.

 * **Can I use the Verify step in an Adaptive Form?**
-No, the Verify step is not available for [!DNL Forms] as a [!DNL Cloud Service].
+No, the Verify step is not available for [!DNL Forms] as a Cloud Service.
 Remove the verify step from your existing Adaptive Forms before moving such forms to a Cloud Service environment.

 * **Can I add charts to an Adaptive Form?**
 Yes, you can add charts to Adaptive Forms.
 Adaptive Forms provides a chart component.
 You can use it to add charts to an Adaptive Form.